ton-community/ton-docs/docs/develop/smart-contracts/guidelines/random-number-generation.md

 ## Is this method 100% secure?

-It is safe in most cases, but there is still a **chance of manipulating it**.

-An evil validator with some probability [can affect](/develop/smart-contracts/security/random#conclusion) the _seed_, on which the random depends.
-Even if this probability is extremely small, it is still worth considering.
+While it certainly helps, there's still a chance of manipulation if an intruder has control over several validators simultaneously.
+In this case, they might, with some probability, [affect](/develop/smart-contracts/security/random#conclusion) the _seed_, which the random number depends on.
+Even if this probability is extremely small, it's still worth considering.